imixs/open-bpmn/doc/BPMN_EMF.md

 # BPMN 2.0 EMF

 *Open BPMN* makes use of the [Eclipse Modeling Framework (EMF)](https://www.eclipse.org/modeling/emf/) to describe the graphical model elements.
-The file *bpmn-graph.ecore* defines the mode.
+The file *bpmn-graph.ecore* defines the EMF model.
 The adapted node and edge elements of Open BPMN described within this model are designed to meet the basic requirements for the graphical modeling of a BPMN diagram.
 This makes the model very compact and easy to integrate.

 ## The Elements used in Open BPMN